Code-Institute-Submissions/overlay-test/README.md

 * Brian Macharia- Mentor support, guidance, tips, and key things to look out for throughout the project.
 Helping me to check for errors and looking at my code.
 * Anthony Lomax - for testing and reporting any bugs.
 For helping me figure out how to use EmailJS parameters effectively, for also being my soundboard when trying to troubleshoot errors.
 * Callum Hewitt - Having a look at code and making some best practice suggestions.
-* Josie Evans - for testing the website from an opticians point of view and making suggestions on how I could make the website work better for real life users.
+* Josie Evans - for testing the website from an optician's point of view and making suggestions on how I could make the website work better for real life users.
 * Rob Beaney - for testing and minor styling suggestions.
 * Harry Smith - Checking use on mobile devices.
 * David Savage - Testing usability.